dirigible-io/dirigible-io.github.io/help/mobile_apps.md

 Overview
 ---

-Mobile Application support in Dirigible is via [Tabris.js](http://tabrisjs.com).
+Mobile application support in Eclipse Dirigible is achieved via [Tabris.js](http://tabrisjs.com).
 It is a mobile framework that allows you to develop native iOS and Android mobile applications, written entirely in JavaScript.
-This framework is the right choice when native performance, native look and feel and single code-base (JavaScript) is wanted.
-Last but not least, it is possible to use existing JavaScript libraries and native extensions to extend the core functionality, when needed.
+This framework provides native performance, native look and feel, and single code-base (JavaScript).
+You can use existing JavaScript libraries and native extensions to extend the core functionality.

-Unlike other frameworks that use webviews or cross-platform intermediate runtimes, Tabris.js executes the JavaScript directly on the device and renders everything using native widgets.
-Thanks to the framework capabilities, the developers now can focus more on the mobile application development and less on the platform specifics (iOS and Android).
+Unlike other frameworks, which use webviews or cross-platform intermediate runtimes, Tabris.js executes the JavaScript directly on the device and renders everything using native widgets.
+Thanks to the framework capabilities, the developers can focus more on the mobile application development and less on the platform specifics (iOS and Android).

 <br>
 	<img class="img-responsive" src="/help/images/features/mobile_app.png"/>